-- Collection of all assets owned by an individual. - Can be basic or complicated based on the what the individual purchases or receives during their life (or after their life); - o Basic Estate vs. complicated Estate; - Prepare organization chart of all assets, how assets are titled and whether there is a beneficiary designation.
+- Collection of all assets owned by an individual. - Can be basic or complicated based on the what the individual purchases or receives during their life (or after their life); - Prepare organization chart of all assets, how assets are titled and whether there is a beneficiary designation.